-Hurricanes and Super Storms like Katrina, Sandy, and Harvey have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
+Hurricanes and Super Storms like Sandy have all brought flood proofing and hurricane proofing to the forefront of many architects minds.
 Our Architecture Firm has been involved with designing and rebuilding 9 homes destroyed by Sandy in New York.
 Hurricane Proof and Flood Proof House Design is becoming more and more important in recent years.

 Flood Proof House